|

 Posted: Mon Apr 12, 2010 10:33 am

+I think post-punk is the only post-genre I like, most post-hardcore to my knowledge is obnoxious scene music like AlexIsOnFire or Alesana, not so much Fugazi or AFI in my mind, though imho whatever AFI is producing now is unimportant.
+Don't get me started on post-grunge, but I think my inner elitist MF reg is coming out.
 The revival movement is essentially an orgy of shoegaze, post-punk, and garage, basically a standard hipster's wet dream.
 Some bands are or have already broken through the basic post-punk phase and are making music similar to first wave goth, which after the neo-deathrock movement I'm skeptical as to how much good could come from it, though bands like Sleepmask, DEMONTRÉ, and ROMANCE (I'm not sure what the fascination with the capitals is all about, and this is just my opinion of what potentially can be considered goth revival) are helping me stay a little optimistic that things won't get too blown out of proportion, new deathrock was fun for awhile but got stale pretty fast, and that's saying something since I listen to generic Hardcore Punk a lot.
 I just hope the same thing doesn't happen again, as it so often does...

 |